avaneev/a5hash/README.md

 another issue: combining inputs on adjacent iterations without transformation, which also yields collisions, but in a veiled manner.
-Also, if BM happens at the last input, this input is passed to the final `rapid_mix` call, yielding a hash value with poor avalanche properties.
+Also, if BM happens at the last input, this input is passed to the final `rapid_mix` call, yielding a hash value with poor uniformity.

 However, one should consider the probability of BM happening on practical inputs, in the context of a brute-force attack that continuously scans a set